Working at height

 If you are using access equipment, such as ladders and stepladders, it needs to be right for the activity, fit for purpose, maintained in good condition and used by trained and authorised people.

 The EN131 standard covering all types of portable ladders has been revised.
 The aim is to make selecting the right equipment easier as well as safer for users.
 All new ladders purchased from January 2019 will need to meet the new EN131 standard.
-It is recommended that new portable ladders used at the University are EN131 Professional standard.
+It is recommended that new portable ladders used on our premises are EN131 Professional standard.
 These ladders are intended for use in the workplace and have a maximum capacity of 150kg.

 There is no need to replace existing ladders provided they are in a safe condition.
 However, older equipment should either be EN131 Trade/Industrial, BS1129 Class 1, BS2037 Class 1 or EN14183 standard.
 No ladder should have a CE mark on the label because there is no CE certificate scheme for ladders.